jignesht24/Blazor/Routing/Readme.md

 @page "/testRoute/{Parameter1}"

 @functions {
+    [Parameter]
     public string Parameter1 { get; set; }
 }
 ```
 In blazor, the parameters are directly assigned to properties of the component.
 The parameter name must match with name of the property on the component.
+In version 0.3.0, Parameter attribute has been introduced.
+This attribute must use to define parameter.
 Same as ASP.net MVC, we can also define parameter constraints by placing a constraint name after the parameter name separated by a colon.
 Using parameter constraints, we can bind specific type to the parameter value.

 Example
 ```
 @page "/constrains/{Parameter1:int}"
 @functions {
+    [Parameter]
-    public int Parameter1 { get; set; }
+    int Parameter1 { get; set; }
 }
 ```
 So, If someone tried to navigate to this component with string parameter value then the router would not able to match the route hence throw the exception.